Our inpatient rehab team is proud to be accredited by CARF International for our Stroke Specialty Program.

 Recovery from a head injury, stroke, spinal cord injury or similar injury or illness takes time, dedication and hard work.
 At CoxHealth, our goal is simple: to work with our patients and help them get back to the life they love.
 Each treatment team develops an individualized plan of care, harnessing the resources that will best meet each patient’s needs.
 By working with our patients and their families, we use individual and group therapy to set goals and help them regain the skills of daily living.

 Our treatment team includes a physician, rehabilitation nurse, dietitian, pharmacist, respiratory therapist, psychologist, social worker, case manager, occupational therapist, physical therapist, speech therapist and therapeutic recreation specialist – the specific combination of professionals assigned to each patient’s care will vary depending on their specific needs.

 Patients are screened before they are admitted to a rehabilitation unit.
-Screening includes an assessment of each patient’s potential to benefit from rehabilitation.
+Screening includes an assessment of eligibility to meet the program's requirements and potential to benefit from rehabilitation.

 A disabling illness or injury can dramatically alter a life.
 It’s common for patients to feel overwhelmed by the challenges they face as they work to recover.
 In this situation, family members become an important source of support and comfort to our patients, and a resource to our treatment team.
 We encourage family members, caregivers and significant others to participate in planning, goal-setting and other phases of the rehabilitation process.

 At CoxHealth, we unite advanced medical care and specialized nursing care with personalized rehabilitation, all under the supervision of a board-certified physiatrist – a physician specializing in physical medicine and rehabilitation.